[Updated] Everything you need to know about notes, notetaking and organizing notes in TradesViz trading journal v2.0

 Each tag can have a unique color and a name and you can assign ANY note tag to ANY type of note (trade, day, and misc.).
 In the example above, we have attached a "TRADING GOALS-1" tag that is yellow in color to a misc. note which is shown as an example in the misc note section at the beginning of this blog.

-The background of the note in the note tab will change according to the color of the tag.
+The background of the note's title in the note tab will change according to the color of the tag.
 Example:

 Note tags usage examples